NeerajVardhan/Heart-Data-Analysis/README.md

 # Heart-Data-Analysis
-This project showa in detain the EDA of the heart dataset and visualizing the plots in R.
+This project shows in detail the Exploratory Data Analysis (EDA) of the heart dataset and visualizing the plots in R.